bunnyshellosi/go-sdk/docs/ComponentEndpointApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiComponentGitListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiComponentEndpointListRequest struct via the builder pattern

 Name | Type | Description  | Notes